Updated Mar 16, 2026§ For Everyday Items

 How the tracking works

 The Yip connects to your phone via Bluetooth.
 When your dog is in range, the app updates their location.
+Bluetooth range drops sharply through walls and obstacles, so a single exterior wall can cut the usable range to a small fraction of the open-air spec.
 Move out of range, and you lose the live connection.

-The community tracking feature extends range somewhat.
+Community tracking extends range somewhat.
 If your dog is near another smartphone running the Yip app (or Apple Find My, since the tag is also Find My compatible), that phone relays the tag’s location to you.
-In practice, this works better in cities than rural areas.
-Fewer Yip users around means fewer relay points.
+That mechanism favors cities over rural areas because more phones mean more potential relay points.

 There is no GPS chip inside.
 This is a Bluetooth-only tracker.